Strawberries are an excellent, healthy sweet treat. During the summer months, strawberry picking is a fun family activity.

 Strawberries are best eaten within 2-3 days in the fridge before they start getting mushy and moldy.
 However, the FDA says that frozen strawberries can be kept for 12-18 months if frozen correctly.

-It is very easy to freeze strawberries and have fresh pick strawberries at your fingertips all year round.
+It is very easy to freeze strawberries and have freshly picked strawberries at your fingertips all year round.

 Frozen strawberries are great for smoothies, overnight oats, strawberry rhubarb pie, strawberry milkshakes, and so many other things.